ssethz/multi-perturbation-ed/README.md

 main.py: contains all necessary functions for infinite sample experiments (including DREAM) and the
     core algorithms of the project.
 Run to carry-out infinite sample experiments.

-finite_cd.py: contains machinary specific to finite sample experiments.
+finite_cd.py: contains machinary specific to finite sample experiments for causal discovery (cd).
 Run to carry-out finite sample experiments.

 finite.py: contains some helper functions for finite experiments, such as generating DAGs with linear SEMs and computing the BIC of a model.